SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

 > Looking at the urllib documentation [urllib docs](https://docs.python.org/3/library/urllib.request.html) we can see that it supports a function of getting the proxy settings "request.getproxies()", but as part of the code it is not implemented.
 {: .prompt-info }

-As we cannot have the Extension to understand the use of proxy, we can we can edit the path for agentDownloadUrl and enableScriptDownloadUrl to be hosted on a Azure Storage Account with a private endpoint in the same virtual network as the VMSS.
+As we cannot make the Extension understand that it should use a proxy, we can edit the path for agentDownloadUrl and enableScriptDownloadUrl to be hosted on a Azure Storage Account with a private endpoint in the same virtual network as the VMSS.

-This will allow the Azure DevOps Extension to download these files without a web proxy (as we are allowed to send web traffic within our virtual network without having the traffic dropped.)
+This will allow the Azure DevOps Extension to download these files without a web proxy.
+As we are allowed to send web traffic within our virtual network without having the traffic dropped.
 ``` plaintext
 {
     name: 'Microsoft.Azure.DevOps.Pipelines.Agent'